RomiSugianto/go-utils/README.md

 #### Housekeeper Methods

 - **NewHousekeeper(appName string)**: Creates a new housekeeper instance.
-If no application name is provided, it defaults to "script".
-- **HousekeepFilesByAge(dir string, maxAgeDays int)**: Manages the housekeeping of files in a directory based on their age.
+- **HousekeepFilesByAge(dir string, maxAgeDays int), recursive ...bool)**: Manages the housekeeping of files in a directory based on their age, recrusive or not.
 - **HousekeepFilesByCount(dir string, maxFiles int)**: Manages the housekeeping of files in a directory based on a maximum count.

 ### Splitter